Thursday, February 15, 2024

 1996: Aaron, Ben, and Adam are all at Wycliffe Christian school at the same time.
 They form The Hassle Brigade and play their first show (4 songs) at Uncle Bucks Jam Night in Mt.
 Druitt.
 Ben writes regularly to The Vandals Voice (Fox Trotsky's zine).
 Fox invites the band to record a song for the compilation Bust-a-Move '96.
 This also leads to the band recording their first cassette (4 songs) with Lex Feltham (Frenzal Rhomb).
 Cassette sells for $3, launched at Blaxland Community Hall (AKA Jasper).

-1998: Aaron decides to leave Fuznut - plays in a band with Ivan called Special Sauce.
+1998: Aaron decides to leave Fuznut and also plays in a band with Ivan called Special Sauce.
 The Hassle Brigade re-forms as a 4 piece with new drummer Ivan, and new bassplayer Swanny.
 Adam plays guitar.
 Melrose Hall incident occurs here.
-Swanny plays about 4 shows, a possible (unreleased?) demo tape is recorded by this lineup with 'She's a Lesbian' on it.
+Swanny plays about 4 shows, a demo tape is recorded by this lineup with 'She's a Lesbian' on it.
 Swanny leaves and Adam goes back to bass - the band decides to stick with being a 3-piece.

 1999: The Hassle Brigade record their album Blood, Sweat and Beers in 12 hours and launch it at St Mary's Memorial Hall (now the Don Bosco Youth Centre).
 Dan Leah (?) becomes manager for the band and they start playing shows with lots of bigger bands (Frenzal Rhomb, The Porkers, Nancy Vandal, Def FX, Insurge).
 Interstate tours take place.
 Lots of touring with Fatigue.